vivekagr/AWS-SAA-C02-Course/README.md

 Needs the compute for the cryptographic operations.
 Every EC2 instance must perform these cryptographic operations.
 This overhead can be significant.

-The main benefit is the elastic load balancer gets to see the unencrypted HTTP and can take actions based on what's contained in this plain text protocol.
+The main benefit is the ELB gets to see the unencrypted HTTP and can take actions based on what's contained in this plain text protocol.

 #### Pass-through - Network Load Balancer

+**Client** ---secure-https--> **ELB (Listener configured for TCP, doesn't decrypt/encrypt, doesn't need SSL cert)** ---secure-https--> **EC2 Instances (decrypts - needs SSL cert and compute resources)**

-The client connects, but the load balancer passes the connection along without decrypting the data at all.
-The instances still need the SSL certificates, but the load balancer does not.
-Specifically it's a network load balancer which is able to perform this style of connection.
+- The client connects, but the load balancer passes the connection along **without decrypting the data at all.**
+  - therefore Load Balancer doesn't need SSL certificates
+  - the instances still need the SSL certificates
+- With this architecture, there is **no certificate exposure to AWS**
+  - all self-managed and secured

+Specifically it's a **Network Load Balancer** which is able to perform this style of connection.

-The load balancer is configured for TCP, it can see the source or destinations, but it never touches the encrypted connection.
+- The **Listener** is configured for **TCP**, it can see the source or destinations, but it never touches the encrypted connection.
 The certificate never needs to be seen by AWS.

-Negative is you don't get any load balancing based on the HTTP part because that is never exposed to the load balancer.
-The EC2 instances still need the compute cryptographic overhead.
+Negative is you **don't get any load balancing based on the HTTP part** because that is never exposed to the load balancer.
+The EC2 instances **still need the compute cryptographic overhead**.

 #### Offload

+**Client** ---secure-https-->  **ELB (decrypts, analyses, DOESN'T ENCRYPT AGAIN - needs SSL cert)** ---UNSECURE-HTTP--> **EC2 Instances (no need to decrypt)**

-Clients connect to the load balancer using HTTPS and are terminated on the load balancer.
-The LB needs an SSL certificate to decrypt the data, but on the backend the data is sent via HTTP.
-While there is a certificate required on the load balancer, this is not needed on the LB.
+- Clients connect to the load balancer using **HTTPS** and **are terminated on the load balancer**.
+- The LB needs an SSL certificate to decrypt the data, but **to the backend the data is sent via HTTP, not HTTPS !!!**.

-Data is in plaintext form across AWS's network.
-Not a problem for most.
+  - so the connections are never encrypted again

+- From customer perspective, the data is **encrypted between them and the Load Balancer**
+  - but in transit from the LB to EC2 instances it's in **plaintext form**

+While there is a certificate required on the load balancer, this is not needed on the EC2 instances.

 #### Connection Stickiness

-If there is no stickiness, each time the customer logs on they will have a stateless experience.
-If the state is stored on a particular server, sessions can't be load balanced across multiple servers.
+- If there is no stickiness, each time the customer logs on they will have a stateless experience.
+  - **If the state is stored on a particular server, sessions can't be load balanced across multiple servers.**

-There is an option available within elastic load balancers called Session Stickiness.
-And within an application load balancer this is enabled on a target group.
-If enabled, the first time a user makes a request, the load balancer generates a cookie called AWSALB with a duration.
-A valid duration is between one second and seven days.
-For this time, sessions will be sent to the same backend instance.
-This will happen until:
+- There is an option available within ELBs called **Session Stickiness**.
+  - Within an application load balancer this is enabled on a **Target Group**.
+  - if enabled, the first time a user makes a request, the load balancer generates a cookie called AWSALB with a duration we set
+  - A valid duration is between **one second and seven days**.
+  - **For this time, sessions will be sent to the same backend instance**.
+  - ... this will happen until one of two things occur:

-- A server failure, then the user will be moved to a different server.
+    - A **server failure**, then the user will be moved to a different server.
-- The cookie expires, the whole process will repeat and will receive a new cookie
+    - The cookie **expires**, the whole process will repeat and will receive a new cookie

+- the problem with **Session Stickiness** is this could cause **uneven load on backend servers**
-This could cause backend unevenness because one user will always be forced to the same server no matter what the distributed load is.
-Applications should be designed to hold session stickiness somewhere other than EC2.
+  - one user will always be forced to the same server no matter what the distributed load is.
+  - **that's why, if possible, applications should be designed to hold Session Stickiness somewhere other than EC2 !!!**

 ---